 Next, there’s the question of clock speeds.
 Usually expressed in gigahertz, a CPU’s clock speed indicates how many operations a single core can carry out in the span of a second, so higher is always better, although higher clock speeds do mean that the CPU will be generating more heat.

-When it comes to gaming, clock speeds are usually more important than core/thread counts are, which is why Intel CPUs tend to have a slight upper hand over AMD when it comes to raw in-game performance.
+When it comes to gaming, clock speeds and single-core performance are usually more important than core/thread counts are, which is why Intel CPUs tend to have a slight upper hand over AMD when it comes to raw in-game performance.

-This is where we inevitably get to the question of overclocking – the act of pushing the CPU’s clock speed beyond the standard settings, thus squeezing extra performance out of it in the process.
-And unlike Intel Core CPUs, all Ryzen models are unlocked and can be overclocked freely.
-On the downside, though, they just don’t overclock as well as the competing high-end Intel Core models do.
+This is where we inevitably get to the question of overclocking: pushing the CPUs clock speed beyond the standard settings and getting extra performance out of it in the process.

 For the most part, overclocking is a hardware enthusiast’s game, and it appeals to the people who enjoy the process of tweaking the CPU settings in order to see how much extra performance they can get out of it without crashing it.